evelizg/gcp-cloud-labs/01-basic-compute-lab/EXERCISE.md

 gcloud alpha billing accounts list
 ```

+The Makefile has been commented as much as possible, you can interpret what is being executed and why.

 ### 1) `make project-baseline` - Create project baseline

 This command will perform all the baseline tasks required prior to creating and validating the compute instance.